DanBlakeman/battleships/README.md

 So that I can prepare for the game
 I would like to place a ship in a board location

-**battle_ship_spec**
 As a player
-So that I can play a more interesting game
+So that I can play a game thats fun
-I would like to have a range of ship sizes to choose from
+I would like to play on a 10x10 grid

-As a player
-So that I can create a layout of ships to fox my opponent I would like to be able to choose the directions my ships face in

 **place_ship_spec**
 As a player